Table of Contents

 Spice Blends and Seasonings

 Store-bought spice packets often hide salt and preservatives.
-Crafting your own spice blend is an easy way to eliminate excess sodium while boosting flavor.
+Crafting your spice blend makes it easy to eliminate excess Sodium while boosting flavor.

 DIY Chili Spice Mix (No Salt Added)